Romantic Patio Dining in the City

 Manga Cowboy is another of our favourite place: with a fusion style kitchen offering great burgers, steaks and Asian dishes.

-In front of St. Stephen’s Basilica and its Environs – the plaza boasts a Starbucks Cafe (one of the six in Budapest).
-Other great restauranst nearby: Osteria Numero Undici in Sas utca is a fine Italian Restaurant.
-Dió Restaurant also in Sas utca specializes in Hungarian dishes.
+In front of St. Stephen’s Basilica and its Environs – the plaza boasts a Starbucks Cafe (one of the many in Budapest).

 Gerbeaud Cafe on the north end of the street is a legendary place operating since 1858.
 It offers a range of plate desserts, cakes, and sundaes.